yargs/cliui/README.md

 ### cliui.resetOutput()

-Resets the UI elements of the current cliui instance.
-Wrapping and width that would normally be reset when creating a new cliui instance by using the constructor are not reset.
+Resets the UI elements of the current cliui instance, maintaining the values set for `width` and `wrap`.